1-800-656-HOPE (4673) National Hotline

 reaches the age of 18.

-1 in every 7 boys,
+1 in every

-maybe as many as 1 in 6 boys in this country will be sexually abused by someone by the time he reaches 18.
-A website
+4 girls in this country will be sexually abused by someone inside her family by the time she reaches age 18.

-for male teens and men who have been sexually abused: www.1in6.org
+will be sexually abused by someone by the time he reaches 18.
+A website for male teens and men who have been sexually

 The current term for people who have been sexually abused is survivor.

 Sexual abuse is a crime in every state in this country.
-Whether the crime is a felony (resulting in severe punishment)
+Whether the crime

-or a misdemeanor (resulting in less severe punishment) varies from state to state.
+is a felony (resulting in severe punishment) or a misdemeanor (resulting in less severe punishment) varies from state to state.

 The Abuse Was Not Your Fault!

-You may have been
+You may have been told by the

-told by the abuser that it is all your fault, but it is not true.
+abuser that it is all your fault, but it is not true.
 It is not your fault.

-abuse is NEVER the fault of the victim.
+The abuse is NEVER the fault of the victim.

-Sexual abuse is the big label, and incest refers
+Sexual abuse is the big label, and incest refers to sexual abuse committed by a family member or someone

-to sexual abuse committed by a family member or someone in a kinship role.
-Abuse is never the victim's fault; the responsibility
+in a kinship role.
+Abuse is never the victim's fault; the responsibility is always the abuser's.
+Sexual abuse does happen;

-is always the abuser's.
-Sexual abuse does happen; it's not something kids make up or lie about; it is a real problem in our
+it's not something kids make up or lie about; it is a real problem in our society.

-society.
 You Are Not Alone!
-It happens to a lot of kids out there.
+It happens to

+a lot of kids out there.

 Sexual abuse is a tough subject to talk about let alone to experience.
-Many teens have shared with me that they have

-not ever told anyone about it.
-I understand that on a personal level as I also experienced sexual abuse myself and didn't
+Many teens have shared with me that they have not ever told anyone about it.
+I understand that on a personal level as I also

-tell anyone for 12 years.
-Back then in the 70's we didn't have hotlines to call, we didn't talk about such things and I didn't
+experienced sexual abuse myself and didn't tell anyone for 12 years.
+Back then in the 70's we didn't have hotlines to call,

-know of anyone I could talk to about it.
-I was scared, alone, guilty, and felt very ashamed.
-That is why I want young people
+we didn't talk about such things and I didn't know of anyone I could talk to about it.
+I was scared, alone, guilty, and felt

-to know that they are not alone and that there is someone to talk to and there are books, groups, hotlines and web sites to
+very ashamed.
+That is why I want young people to know that they are not alone and that there is someone to talk to and there

-For a list of helpful books, web sites and hotlines
+For a list of helpful books, web sites and hotlines see below.
+Included are books for teens who have

-see below.
-Included are books for teens who have been abused, as well as books just about the sexual abuse of boys, as well
+been abused, as well as books just about the sexual abuse of boys, as well as books to help friends or family members.

 There are common emotions that survivors experience such as: